teoh4770/Jessie-Bridal-Make-Up-Website/README.md

 # Jessie-Bridal-Make-Up-Website

-Making a website + portfolio for my sister's make up business.
+Making a website that provides all the service info for the customers + portfolio to show my sister works for my sister's make up business.

 Inspiration from [Evamuah website](https://www.evamuah.com/)